OmniQuery: Contextually Augmenting Captured Multimodal Memory to Enable Personal Question Answering: Related Work

 \subsection{Personal Memory Augmentation}

-A large body of work in human-computer interaction (HCI) has been focused on augmenting users' memory.
+A large body of work in human-computer interaction (HCI) has explored how to augment users' memories.
 This includes developing reminder tools for elderlies or people with memory impairments~\cite{Caprani2006ARO, jamieson2014efficacy, Jamieson2017ForgetMeNotAR, Shin2021PENCODERDF}, providing proactive support in daily tasks~\cite{chi2024memoro, chan2022augmenting}, or manipulating users' memory focus in extended reality~\cite{Bonnail2023MemoryMI}.
-These work typically focus on the ``capturing'' stage of the memory augmentation, where researchers develop wearable devices that continuously capture data using designated sensors, which record various modalities such as videos~\cite{hodges2006sensecam, Dubourg2016SenseCamAN, Mann1996WearableTC}, audios~\cite{Hayes2004ThePA, Vemuri2004AnAP}, or bio-signals~\cite{chan2020biosignal}, to augment the memory database.
+These works typically focus on the ``capturing'' stage of the memory augmentation, where researchers develop wearable devices that continuously capture data using designated sensors, which record various modalities such as videos~\cite{hodges2006sensecam, Dubourg2016SenseCamAN, Mann1996WearableTC}, audios~\cite{Hayes2004ThePA, Vemuri2004AnAP}, or bio-signals~\cite{chan2020biosignal}, to augment the memory database.
 For example, recent work such as Memoro developed a wearable, audio-based device that continuously records users' conversations and enables memory suggestions in real-time, either through explicit queries or query-less contextual cues~\cite{chi2024memoro}.
 Differently, \codename focuses on the ``post-capturing'' stage, utilizing already-existing memory data (e.g., photos and videos users have already captured).
 It addresses challenges in processing, annotating, and augmenting captured memories with contextual information.